A message from Joe Dowd, president of Dowd’s Mechanical, Heating & Air Conditioning

 - Recent Projects – Check out some of the projects your HVAC contractor has recently completed.
 We post a lot of big projects that have been recently completed, and you can feel free to contact us about any of them.
 Check out our recent projects here »

-- Extended Warranties– Almost all manufactures have outsourced their warranties to a third party.
+- Extended Warranties– Almost all manufacturers have outsourced their warranties to a third party.
 The biggest one is AIG—yes, that AIG.
 A lot of the most reputable companies are the ones that hold their extended labor warranty in house.
-The third party insurance companies often don’t pay the proper money to the contractors to make the repair properly.
+The third-party insurance companies often don’t pay the proper money to the contractors to make the repair properly.
 That is why we stopped doing insurance companies’ repair work over seven years ago.
-We hold all of our extended warranties in house.
+We hold all of our extended warranties in-house.

 - Avoid Big Box Stores – Big box stores use sub-contractors.
 How do we know this?
 We have done work for them—and those big box stores charge an extra 6.5 percent to make a profit on their installations.
-Skip the middle man and save at least 6.5 percent on your job by hiring a contractor that has the same certifications from the manufacture, and you will get the same quality work for a cheaper price.
+Skip the middleman and save at least 6.5 percent on your job by hiring a contractor that has the same certifications from the manufacturer, and you will get the same quality work for a cheaper price.

 President, Dowd’s Mechanical, Heating & Air Conditioning